hidex-oy/beaglebone_setup_scripts/README.md

 sudo bash beaglebone_fresh_install_setup.sh
 ```

-After that script is finished (assuming everything went ok), you should reboot once manually, so that the custom Hidex kernel is used (not that it matters for anything else yet, but the script deletes the modules for the default kernel):
+After that script is finished (assuming everything went ok), you should reboot once manually, so that the custom Hidex kernel is used (not that it matters much for anything else yet, but the script deletes the old kernel including the kernel modules):
 ```bash
 sudo /sbin/reboot
 ```